rizom-ai/team-brain-content/README.md

 **Share URLs, Scout does the rest**

 1. Paste any URL in chat
-2. Wait 10-20 seconds
-3. Scout extracts content
+2. Scout extracts content
-4. Generates summary
+3. Generates summary
-5. Identifies topics
+4. Identifies topics

 No commands needed!